Follow TV Tropes

 Shinji didn't reply.
 Instead, a geyser of red shot forth from his nose, and he promptly fainted due to the abrupt blood loss.

-• No Social Skills: At the beginning Asuka is the most popular girl in her school, but in reality she is frightened of other people, so that she uses her anger as a shield to keep and drive everyone away.
-However she changes during her super-heroine tenure, becoming a little more sociable with a bit of Shinji's help.
+• No Social Skills: At the beginning, Asuka is the most popular girl in her school, but in reality she is frightened of other people, so much so that she uses her anger as a shield to keep and drive everyone away.
+However, she changes during her tenure as a superheroine, becoming a little more sociable with a bit of Shinji's help.

 • Oblivious to Love: Shinji fits in the "deep, deep denial" variety.
-Although he spends half story thinking of ways to ask Asuka out he has no idea that she is falling in love with him.
+Although he spends half the story thinking of ways to ask Asuka out, he has no idea that she is falling in love with him.
 Likewise, Asuka takes a long while until she notices Shinji likes her.

 • Official Couple: Shinji and Asuka.

-• Official Kiss: In chapter 19 Asuka talks Shinji about her doubts and fears and how she needs a friend whom she can talk, be honest with and show her real self.
-Shinji replies he would like being more than a friend.
-Asuka answers she likes him back and then they kiss.
+• Official Kiss: In chapter 19, Asuka talks to Shinji about her doubts and fears, and how she needs a friend with whom she can talk, be honest with and show her real self to.
+Shinji replies he would like to be more than a friend.
+Asuka, in turn, reveals that she likes him back, and then they kiss.

 • Oh, Crap!:

-• Touji got this expression when his “Let’s blackmail Asuka” plan went awry:
+• In one omake, Touji made this expression when his “Let’s blackmail Asuka” plan went awry:

 "Look, does it really matter how I know?"
 Toji asked smugly.
 "The fact is that unless you want everyone to know who Power Girl is, you'll have to do exactly what I say."